mircealungu/mir-biblio/aslan.bib.md

       year={2013}
     }

+Translates stuff to English.
+Nice interactive interface.
+They have no user study.
+Uses heavily the state of the art in NLP

 An earlier version of Smart reader was already mentioned in a paper from

 ### LingBrowser

-Annotates text with Lexical meta-information for the learners of Turkish
-- good introduction into the relationship between NLP and CALL
-- mentions the survey of NLP use in CALL by Nerbonne

       @inproceedings{Oflazer05-LingBrowser,
         title={Using finite state technology in a tool for linguistic exploration},